Toddler Picky Eaters: How P.R.A.I.S.E. Can Help

 Keep your expectations realistic.

 Food refusal is also very common.
-They suddenly stop eating foods they loved as babies.
+Suddenly, they may stop eating the foods they loved as babies.
 It’s confusing and frustrating.
 But very common.

 Your toddler needs a warm-up period.
 They need to see new foods, touch them, and play with them before they want to try them.

-Let go of expectations.
+Let go of unrealistic expectations.
 Don’t lose hope.
-Your child will eventually try new foods and accept them.
+Your child will eventually try new foods and accept a variety of healthy foods.

-Remember, the acronym P.R.A.I.S.E. will keep you calmer and help you sail through picky eating faster and with a little less frustration.
+Remember, the acronym P.R.A.I.S.E. will keep you calmer and help you sail through the picky eating phase faster and with a little less frustration.

 Food battles with toddler picky eaters affect the entire family.
 Change your mindset and create a positive experience for everyone at the table.